Weak September jobs report underscores Fed’s misdiagnosis of delta variant’s toll on the economy

 On jobs or inflation, Fed officials say they need months of data to orient themselves through the pandemic’s fog.
 If anything, delta is a cautionary tale of how hazy the horizon remains.

 “There’s still uncertainty between now and the November announcement,” Amarnath, of Employ America, said.
 “We’re about three weeks away.
-Odds are the Fed is going to stay the course.
+Odds are, the Fed is going to stay the course.
 But you do have to ask, given how much they’ve been off on the public health dynamics, what they expect to do may not be what they ultimately do.
-It’s a crack in the door that’s open for things to change."
+It’s a crack in the door that’s open for things to change.”